ktor-doc-jp/ktor-doc-jp/quickstart/guides/oauth.md

 ![](/quickstart/guides/oauth/9.png){:.rounded-shadow}

-You can change those values later, or add additional authorized urls by editing the credentials.
+You can change these values later, or add additional authorized urls by editing the credentials.

 You will see a modal dialog with the following: